Mike Downey (producer): Education and career

-His work as a film maker has seen projects developed with novelists James Ellroy, the late Gunter Grass, and Thomas Keneally (Schindler's List); IDA writer Rebecca Lenckiewicz, VICE Group founder and CEO Shane Smith, as well as directors like Volker Schloendorff, Mohsen Makhmalbaf, and Julien Temple; and writers of the ilk of Lee Hall, Colm Toibin, and David Grossman.
+His work as a film maker has seen projects developed with novelists James Ellroy, the late Gunter Grass, and Thomas Keneally (Schindler's List); IDA writer Rebecca Lenckiewicz, VICE Group founder and CEO Shane Smith, as well as directors such as Volker Schloendorff, Mohsen Makhmalbaf, and Julien Temple; and writers of the ilk of Lee Hall, Colm Tóibín,} and David Grossman.

-In his relatively short career as a film producer he has worked with a wide range of directors including Peter Greenaway, Agnieszka Holland, Pawel Pawlikowski, Andrzej Jakimowski, Rajko Grlic, Srdjan Karanovic, Juraj Jakubisko, Fridrik Thor Fridriksson, and Stephen Daldry, as well as a multitude of other helmers the length and breadth of Europe, South America, Africa and India.
+In his career as a film producer he has worked with a wide range of directors, including Peter Greenaway, Agnieszka Holland, Paweł Pawlikowski, Andrzej Jakimowski, Rajko Grlić, Srđan Karanovićc, Juraj Jakubisko, Fridrik Thor Fridriksson, and Stephen Daldry, as well as a multitude of other helmers the length and breadth of Europe, South America, Africa and India.

-In 2002 he wrote and edited The Film Finance Handbook, published by Wallflower Press, which acts as a guide for anyone planning to set out as a producer of films.
+In 2002, he wrote and edited The Film Finance Handbook, published by Wallflower Press, which acts as a guide for anyone planning to set out as a producer of films.

-In 2004 Downey joined the European Film Academy Board and was elected deputy chairman in 2014, and was also elected as EFA chairman in 2020.
+In 2004, Downey joined the European Film Academy Board and was elected deputy chairman in 2014, and was also elected as EFA chairman in 2020.

 He has served two terms as a BAFTA Council member and in 2008 he was a member of the BAFTA Film Committee.
 Downey rejoined the BAFTA Council in 2020.

 Downey is founder and President of the Motovun Film Festival in Croatia, artistic advisor to the Zagreb Film Festival, artistic director to the Antalya Film Festival and former artistic board member of the Pula Film Festival.

 He has been a trustee of the White Ribbon Alliance since 2010, and as of 2017 was on the International board of trustees of The Isango Ensemble, a South African theatre company.

 A member of the Asia Pacific Screen Academy (APSA) since 2017, Downey was as a former APSA Cultural Diversity Award winner a jury member at the 2019 APSA's.

-Serving on over 20 international juries at film festivals worldwide including the Sarajevo Film Festival, Festival do Rio de Janeiro, Cottbus International Film Festival, Warsaw International Film Festival, Istanbul Film Festival, Montreal World Film Festival, Motovun Film Festival, Sofia International Film Festival, Transylvania International Film Festival, Krakow Film Festival, Cartagena International Film Festival (FICCI) and Zagreb Film Festival.
+Serving on more than 20 international juries at film festivals worldwide, including the Sarajevo Film Festival, Festival do Rio de Janeiro, Cottbus International Film Festival, Warsaw International Film Festival, Istanbul Film Festival, Montreal World Film Festival, Motovun Film Festival, Sofia International Film Festival, Transylvania International Film Festival, Krakow Film Festival, Cartagena International Film Festival (FICCI) and Zagreb Film Festival.

-Downey is also an Alumnus of The Sundance Institute, and quondam Thomas Ewing Professor of Film at Ohio University.
+Downey is also an alumnus of The Sundance Institute, and quondam Thomas Ewing Professor of Film at Ohio University.